danm551/Exam-Website/README.md

 * Java
 * JSON

-A, hopefully, live version of the site can be found [here.](https://web.njit.edu/~edm8/cs490/Front/login.html)
+A live, as of this writing, version of the site can be found [here.](https://web.njit.edu/~edm8/cs490/Front/login.html)